tobbensol/bobs-quest/src/main/resources/BugReplication.md

     - the player can jump again adding forces to the jump that is already happening.
   - status:
     - fixed
-    - added a small timer to the jump so that the player can jump can't jump right after they jumped (0.05 seconds)
+    - added a small timer to the jump so that the player can't jump right after they jumped (0.05 seconds)